Iowa Department of Agriculture and Land Stewardship recently announced

 Learn more about the project and how you can get involved on the project web page.

-In fall 2018, we partnered with Pottawattamie County Conservation and Iowa Prairie Network on events for native prairie seed collection.
+In fall 2018, we partnered with Pottawattamie County Conservation and Iowa Prairie Network on events for native prairie seed harvest.
 In 2019, with support from Gilchrist Foundation, we are expanding these efforts throughout the Loess Hills.

 We will work with local partners to find volunteers for the project.
 Volunteers will visit local prairie remnants and learn how to identify which plants are available for seed collection.
-The collected seed will then be used for local prairie restoration and reconstruction projects.
+The harvested seed will then be used for local prairie restoration and reconstruction projects.

 Check the project website for more details as they are confirmed!